 ASCII Data-All ASCII data must be inside double quotes.
 Each byte inside the quotes represents one byte of data.
 Look at any ASCII table to see the real values each character represents.
-The same ASCII characters supported in the C programming language are supported.
+The same ASCII characters supported in the C programming

+Method Description

+language are supported.
 Escape characters are also supported in the same way.
 Supported characters include \n (new line), \r (return), \t (tab, and \" (double quotes).

 Example: Data ("DVD" with carriage return):

 "DVD\r"

 Mixing formats - All of the above formats can be used together, and the person can use whichever seems most efficient.

 Example Data (All examples represent the exact same data):

 "DVD" \$0D

+68 "VD" 13

+"DV" \$44 13

+\$44 \$56 68 13

 68 \$56 68 "\r"

-Method to Enter Delays

 Many times it is necessary to create delays when sending data to a serial device.
 The '#' character is used to represent that the following number is a delay in milliseconds.
 A space is required between each element in the data.

-Example: This example assumes that the protocol calls for a "PWON\r" command followed by a 1500 millisecond delay followed by a "PLAY\r".
+Method to Enter Delays Example: This example assumes that the protocol calls for a "PWON\r" command followed by a 1500 millisecond delay followed by a "PLAY\r".

 ASCII Example:

+"PWON\r" #1500 "PLAY\r"

-Method Description "PWON\r" #1500 "PLAY\r" Decimal Example: 80 87 79 78 13 #1500 80 76 65 89 13 Method to Many commands have parameters.
-Examples of these commands are the GO TO CHANNEL command for Enter Parameters TVs and Satellite receivers or GO TO DISC commands for DVD and CD changers.
+Method Description Method to Enter Parameters Decimal Example: 80 87 79 78 13 #1500 80 76 65 89 13 Many commands have parameters.
+Examples of these commands are the GO_TO_CHANNEL command for TVs and Satellite receivers or GO_TO_DISC commands for DVD and CD changers.
 During driver creation, you are allowed to create macros to embed the parameter in the data that is being entered.
 This creates different problems depending on whether the protocol is a binary or ASCII protocol.
 When entering ASCII parameters, use a modified version of the format that C uses in its printf function.
-Example: This example is a GO TO CHANNEL command where the protocol specifies that the devices need the ASCII command "Channel XXX\r" where the XXX is the three digit (decimal) channel number that is being requested with zeroes padded (on the left) if the number is less than 100.
-The parameter name is CHANNEL\NUMBER.
-ASCII Example: "ChannelHarman Kardon03dCHANNEL NUMBER \r''
+Example: This example is a GO_TO_CHANNEL command where the protocol specifies that the devices need the ASCII command "Channel XXX\r" where the XXX is the three digit (decimal) channel number that is being requested with zeroes padded (on the left) if the number is less than 100.
+The parameter name is CHANNEL_NUMBER.
+ASCII Example: "ChannelHarman Kardon03dCHANNEL_NUMBER \r" Later, at run time when this command is called with the Channel 56, the output appears as follows: "Channel 056\r" During driver creation, you can also enter parameters in a binary protocol format.
+Borrowing from the last format with the modification that following the%, first is the byte count (valid counts

-"Channel 056\r"

-Later, at run time when this command is called with

-the Channel 56, the output appears as follows:

-During driver creation, you can also enter parameters in a binary protocol format.
-Borrowing from the last format with the modification that following the%, first is the byte count (valid counts are 1, 2 and 4), followed by the byte order (E = big endian, e = little endian), followed by the data format (D = decimal, others to follow).
+Method Description are 1, 2 and 4), followed by the byte order (E = big endian, e = little endian), followed by the data format (D = decimal, others to follow).
 This is obviously followed by the actual parameter name as in the example above.

-Example: This example assumes the protocol needs a start byte that is the number 2, followed by the GO\TO\CHANNEL command code which is 57, followed by a 2-byte big endian channel number, followed by the end byte which is 0.
+Example: This example assumes the protocol needs a start byte that is the number 2, followed by the GO_TO_CHANNEL command code which is 57, followed by a 2-byte big endian channel number, followed by the end byte which is 0.
+2 57%2EDCHANNEL NUMBER 0 Later on at run time when this command is called with the Channel 357 the output looks like the following using our format.
+2 57 1 101 0 (Hint 0x0165 is hexadecimal for 357, and 1 = 1 in decimal and 65 = 101) If the protocol used little endian for the parameter, the data entry is: 2 57%2eDCHANNEL NUMBER 0 The output for the previous example is:

-2 57%2EDCHANNEL\NUMBER 0

-Later on at run time when this command is called with the Channel 357 the output looks like the following using our format.

-(Hint 0x0165 is hexadecimal for 357, and 1 = 1 in decimal and 65 = 101)

-If the protocol used little endian for the parameter, the data entry is:

-2 57%2eDCHANNEL\NUMBER 0

-The output for the previous example is: